Isotopic tiling theory for hyperbolic surfaces: Lifts of Mapping Class Groups

 Let $p:\mathcal{O}_1\to \mathcal{O}$ be a covering map of orbifolds.
-Any hyperbolic orbifold (with the exception of non-developable orbifolds), $\mathcal{O}$, possibly with punctures and non-empty boundary, can be presented as $\mathbb{H}^2/\Gamma$ where $\Gamma=\pi_1(\mathcal{O})$ is a discrete subgroup of $\Iso(\mathbb{H}^2)$.
+As usual, we present the hyperbolic orbifold $\mathcal{O}$, possibly with punctures and non-empty boundary, as the quotient of (a totally geodesic subspace of) $\mathbb{H}^2$ by $\Gamma$, where $\Gamma=\pi_1(\mathcal{O})$ is a discrete subgroup of $\Iso(\mathbb{H}^2)$.
 We have that $\mathbb{H}^2\to \mathbb{H}^2/\Gamma$ is a regular branched cover, where the branch locus is a (possibly non-discrete) nowhere dense set in $\mathcal{O}$.
-Similarly, we have $\mathcal{O}_1=\mathbb{H}^2/\Gamma_1$ and we naturally have $\Gamma_1\subset\Gamma,$ with each of these groups acting as a group of deck transformations on the universal covering by $\mathbb{H}^2$.
+Similarly, we have $\mathcal{O}_1=\mathbb{H}^2/\Gamma_1$ and we naturally have $\Gamma_1\subset\Gamma,$ with each of these groups acting as a group of deck transformations on the universal cover, see also section \ref{sec:orbs}.
 We are only interested in finite covers, which translates to $\Gamma_1$ having finite index in $\Gamma$, equal to the degree of $p$.
-For compact orientable surfaces, it is well-known that any finite index subgroup of the fundamental group is isomorphic to the fundamental group of a covering surface, whereas any infinite index subgroup is free.
+For closed orientable surfaces, it is well-known that any finite index subgroup of the fundamental group is isomorphic to the fundamental group of a covering surface, whereas any infinite index subgroup is free~\cite[Sections $4.2.2$ and $4.3.7$]{Stillwell1993}.